daemon1995/era_gaming_mods/Advanced Classes Mod/readme.txt

 - Which WoG settings can I use?
 Answer: Feel free to use any setting you like.
 There are no specific ACM settings you need to activate.
 Incompatible settings are mostly disabled.
 If some setting is not working please report, so it can be fixed.

-- In Hero Screen why does is say "Skill Exp.
-Leadershi" and not Expert Leadership as it used to be?
+- Why is this particular WoG or ERA scripts option blocked by the Advanced Classes Mod?
+And how can I restore it?
-Answer: To simulate the two new levels of every skill, for me, it was not possible to keep it the old way.
-Thats the price you pay, but you get used to it after one or two games :)
+Answer: Browse to Heroes3/Mods/Advanced Classes Mod/Data/s and check the 80 wog - disable options.erm file.
+Each option has a brief explanation as why it is disabled.
+If you want to enable it nevertheless you must delete both entries in the file.
+There are always two.

 - What damage does my Artillery do, how much will my Tent heal in combat?
 How much Magic Pierce has my hero?
 What is my total magical crit chance?
+How can I check the new stats of my commander?
 Answer: Right-click on the Experience icon in your hero screen.
 Most numbers are displayed there.
+Some fields offer even more details when right-clicked, like commander class.

 - Why can't I level up some skills to Master?
 Answer: You dont have enough class points to get offered Master level for that skill.
 Check your current class points and level.